AdobeDocs/experience-manager-65.en/help/sites-deploying/rdbms-support-in-aem.md

 ## Supported Databases {#supported-databases}

-For more information on the level of Relational Database support in AEM, please see the [Technical Requirements page](/help/sites-deploying/technical-requirements.md).
+For more information on the level of Relational Database support in AEM, see the [Technical Requirements page](/help/sites-deploying/technical-requirements.md).

 ## Configuration Steps {#configuration-steps}